 When will I be protected from catching COVID-19?

 The vaccine doesn’t work right away.
 You are not considered appropriately protected after the first shot.
 It takes up to two weeks after the second shot for your immune system to fully respond to a vaccine and provide protection against an infectious disease.

 Do I still have to wear a mask if I get the COVID-19 vaccine?

 For now, yes.
-Even with a vaccine that is 95% effective, about 1 in 20 people who get the vaccine will not become immune.
+Even with a vaccine that is 95% effective, a small number of people who get one of the vaccines will not become immune.
 It is not yet clear if you can carry the SARS-CoV-2 coronavirus and pass it along to others after getting the vaccine.

 Until enough people become immune (either from being vaccinated or by getting and recovering from COVID-19), everyone should follow precautions such as physical distancing, hand-washing and mask-wearing.
 Vaccinating as many people as possible is a very big job, and it will take months before we can consider cutting back on these basic safety practices.